Servings: 5 Total time: 25 hours 40 minutes Difficulty: beginner

 A magical recipe with only one ingredient, buckwheat, salt, water and seeds for decoration and crunch.

-I couldn't find the exact origin of this recipe but I was won over.
-It requires a little time but is very simple to make and above all delicious.
-Fermented buckwheat bread made from hulled buckwheat grains is a recipe found especially in the culinary traditions of Eastern and Northern .
-This type of preparation is particularly popular in Russia , Poland , Ukraine , as well as parts of Finland and the Baltics .
-In Russia, for example, buckwheat is often used in many fermented preparations such as blinis or kasha (cooked buckwheat grains).
-In Finland and the Baltics, similar recipes for breads made from fermented buckwheat exist, often combined with traditional rustic dishes.
+I couldn't find the exact origin of this recipe, but I was won over.
+It takes a little time, but it's very simple to make and, above all, delicious.
+Fermented buckwheat bread made with hulled buckwheat groats is a recipe found primarily in the culinary traditions of Eastern and Northern .
+This type of bread is particularly popular in Russia , Poland , Ukraine , as well as in certain regions of Finland and the Baltic States .
+In Russia, for example, buckwheat is often used in many fermented dishes such as blinis or kasha (cooked buckwheat groats).
+In Finland and the Baltic States, similar recipes for fermented buckwheat bread exist, often associated with traditional rustic dishes.

 Fermented buckwheat bread (Fusion)

-Preparation time 10 mins Cooking time 90 mins Rest time 24 hrs Total time 25 hrs 40 mins
+Preparation time 10 mins Cooking time 90 minutes Rest time: 24 hours Total time 25 hrs 40 mins

 Preparation